- Governance Overview

 - Transactions may not be entered into based on information that has been misappropriated from a third party or an affiliate (or obtained in a manner that violates a fiduciary or other legal obligation of the employee or TransAlta).

-- Employees may not attempt to influence a published index by executing a transaction for the purpose of manipulating or affecting an index.
+- Employees may not attempt to influence a published index by executing a transaction to manipulate market prices for any purpose, including to benefit the value of a related position.

 - A transaction must not be entered into to act as a “payback” for, or to obtain any sort of gift, gratuity, bribe, kickback, entertainment or trip.

-- Employees may not function as a commodity trading advisor (“CTA”), including but not limited to, acting as a CTA under the United States Commodities Exchange Act without approval from the VP Regulatory & Compliance.
-This prohibition includes engaging in the business of advising others, either directly or through publications, writings, or electronic media, as to the value of or the advisability of trading in or recommending positions in natural gas, power, or any other energy or energy-related commodities to third parties or advising such parties on courses of action that may lead to their taking of positions based on such advice.
+- Employees may not function as a commodity trading advisor (“CTA”), including but not limited to, acting as a CTA under the United States Commodities Exchange Act without approval from Compliance or Legal.
+This prohibition includes engaging in the business of advising others, either directly or through publications, writings, or electronic media, as to the value of or the advisability of trading in or recommending positions in energy-related commodities.

 - Employees must not enter into a commercial arrangement where TransAlta is the owner of interstate pipeline capacity in the United States and arranges to buy gas at the direction of, on behalf of, or directly from another entity, ships that gas through its interstate pipeline capacity, and then resells an equivalent quantity of gas to the same entity at the delivery point.

-- Transact in a way that violates anti-disruptive trading practice rules on exchanges or other registered trading facilities, including:
+- Transact in a way that violates disruptive trading practice rules on exchanges or other registered trading facilities, including:

 - violating bids and offers by selecting offers higher than the lowest available, or selecting bids lower than the highest available;